open-risk/equinox/docs/source/setup.rst

     libsqlite3-mod-spatialite

-.. note:: These are various C/C++ libraries that get installed system-wide (not in the virtualenv we create above).
-If you *don't* want to modify the host system you should go down the Docker route.
+.. note:: The above are geospatial C/C++ libraries that get installed system-wide (not in the isolated virtualenv we created above).
+If you *don not* want to modify the host system on which you install equinox you should go down the Docker route describe above.

 Step 5: Make the required django migrations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~